connamara/quickfixn/README.md

 System Setup
 ------------

-This project requires MSBuild and NUnit.
+This project requires MSBuild, NUnit, and xsltproc.

+You can get xsltproc via cygwin, or by installing libxslt (which requires libxml2 and zlib).

 Build